 Treatment Option Overview

-There are different types of treatment for children with ependymoma.
-Different types of treatment are available for children with ependymoma.
+How are adult brain tumors treated?
+Different types of treatment are available for patients with adult brain tumor.
 Some treatments are standard (the currently used treatment),and some are being tested in clinical trials.
-A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with ...
+Before starting treatment,patients may want to think about taking part in a clinical trial.
+A treatment clinical trial is a research study meant to help improve current ...

 Get More Information From NCI